Read about how Dr. Buckner acquired new skills and techniques through CRTI

 - The applicant’s personal qualifications, as assessed by the biosketch, and potential for academic success, as assessed by the career development plan.

 - The proposal’s originality, feasibility, and clinical importance.
 Completion of the proposal within the year of the Clinical Research Training Institute is not necessary, but a clear plan for the timeline of the study and data analysis is essential.
 Preference will be given to proposals with greater involvement of clinical observations.

 - The mentor’s experience and plans for supporting the applicant, as evidenced by the mentor’s biosketch and statement of support and the institutional letter of commitment.

-Only one individual per program per medical school/institution will be accepted.
+Only one individual per department per institution where the applicant is doing research will be accepted.

 Acceptance into CRTI cannot be deferred.

 back to top

 Terms and Conditions